 Professional & Civic Involvement

-- Illinois Association of Defense Trial Counsel, Member of Tort Committee and Young Lawyer's Committee
+- Illinois Association of Defense Trial Counsel, Vice Chair of Tort Law Committee and Member of Young Lawyer's Committee

 - Legal Aid Foundation, Young Professionals Board Member and Pro Bono Attorney